 Science & Technology

 Russian scientist Konstantin Tsiolkovsky is famed for “the rocket equation,” the essential theory that has formed the foundation of the first half century of space exploration.
 But in The Spaceship, published in 1924, he proposed that the most efficient manner of going into space would not be to use chemical propulsion, as we do now, but rather to beam energy — electromagnetic rays of short wavelength — to a spacecraft.
 Key technological breakthroughs including gyrotron technology, the advent of phased arrays, the Marx Modulator, and ceramic matrix composites have been critical components in the development of this system.
-While further technological advancements are still necessary, this radical vision, first proposed nearly a century ago, could soon become the launch system of the future.
+While further technological advancements are still necessary, this radical vision, first proposed nearly a century ago, could one day become the launch system of the future.
+In the meantime, high power microwave systems also offer tremendous potential for defense applications.